tienbui1508/tienbui1508.github..io/pages/resume.md

 # SUMMARY

-- Motivated and adaptable Master of Information Technology graduate from Flinders University, passionate about leveraging advanced skills in SQL, Power BI, Python, and Excel.
-- Actively pursuing an entry-level position in Information Technology, focusing on Software Engineering, Development, or Data Analysis.
+-	Motivated and adaptable Master of Information Technology graduate from Flinders University actively seeking entry-level positions in Information Technology, specialising in Software Engineering, Development, or Data Analysis.
-- Demonstrated proficiency in developing comprehensive reports and insightful analyses during university projects, achieving High Distinction in all assignments.
-- Currently building iOS programming skills in Swift and SwiftUI, alongside honing proficiency in data analysis tools, including
-  SQL, Power BI, Python, and Excel.
-- Seamlessly combines IT expertise with financial knowledge from a Bachelor's degree in Accounting and Auditing, offering a unique blend of technical and business acumen.
+-	Combines IT expertise with financial knowledge from a Bachelor's degree in Accounting and Auditing, offering a unique blend of technical and business acumen.
-- Exposure to various technologies and tools through university and personal projects, showcasing versatility in Swift, Java, C, R, Node-RED, PHP, HTML, CSS, JavaScript, and Python.
+-	Demonstrated ability to swiftly learn new technologies and thrive in dynamic work environments, driven by a passion for continuous growth and development.

 # TECHNICAL SKILLS

-- **Programming languages**: Swift, Java, C, HTML, CSS, Javascript, PHP, Python.
-- **Framework**: SwiftUI, Swing, JUnit.
+- **Programming**: C#, Swift, SwiftUI, Java.
-- **Data Analysis**: Power BI, Excel, SQL, T-SQL, Python, R.
+- **Data Analysis**: Power BI, Excel, SQL, SQL Server, Python.
-- **Relational Database**: SQL Server, MySQL, SQLite.
-- **Tools**: Git, GitHub, Azure DevOps, Xcode, VS Code, IntelliJ IDEA, Jira, Trello, Node-RED.
+- **Tools**: Git, GitHub, Xcode, VS Code, Jira.
-- **Other skills**: Requirement Elicitation Techniques, Database Design.

 # SOFT SKILLS

-- Quick learner and adaptable to new technologies, as demonstrated by the successful completion of university projects.
+-	A quick learner committed to continuous learning and improvement, adept at rapidly acquiring new technologies as evidenced by successful university projects and ongoing self-study initiatives.
-- Achieved High Distinction in all assignments, showcasing meticulous attention to detail and a commitment to delivering high-quality work.
-Proficient in MS Word, PowerPoint, and Excel, with experience preparing reports for academic projects.
+-	Meticulous attention to detail and a dedication to delivering high-quality work, showcased by consistently achieving High Distinction in all assignments.
+-	Proficient in Microsoft Office and other collaboration tools, with experience preparing reports for academic projects.
-- Developed strong organizational skills through effective project management and report creation.
+-	Developed strong organisational skills through effective project management and report creation.
-- Applied robust problem-solving abilities and analytical thinking to swiftly identify and resolve complex issues.
+-	Applied robust problem-solving abilities and analytical thinking to identify and resolve complex issues swiftly.
-- Collaborated effectively with team members and demonstrated the ability to work independently to achieve project goals.
+-	Effective collaboration with team members and demonstrated ability to work independently to achieve project goals.

 # EDUCATION